GEDCOM 1:1 to XML

 Slashes to “S” vs “SURN” etc

 Slashes delimit and mark the surname-part (like /surname/) of a NAME-structure.
 By default they are converted to a SURN-subnode, despite there is no hint or convention for the node-naming.
 A problem may occure, if – according to the standard: optionally and (!) additional – a SURN-tag is present too and therefore doubles the SURN-node.
 To avoid this, or to prevent a slash-replacement at all, the node-name can be altered by an option, preferably to “S” of Kay’s GedML.
-A non-nametoken char/string (not type of “NMTOKEN”) will switch off any replacement and leave the slashed surname-part unchanged.
+A non-Non-Colonized-Name char/string (not type of “NCName”) will switch off any replacement and leave the slashed surname-part unchanged.

 Another usage might be to copy the element-naming of similar GEDCOM/XML-approaches.
 A configuration like this …